 Carlos Villagrá Arnedo (Universidad de Alicante) – Chair

 Carina González González (University of La Laguna, Spain)

 Faraón Llorens Largo (University of Alicante, Spain)

-David López Álvarez (Polytechnic University of Cataluña, Spain)
+David López Álvarez (Polytechnic University of Catalonia, Spain)

-Gina Susana Mejía Madrid (Central University of Ecuador)
+Gina Susana Mejía Madrid (Central del Ecuador University, Ecuador)

-Doris Meza Bolaños (Central University of Ecuador, Ecuador)
+Doris Meza Bolaños (Central del Ecuador University, Ecuador)

 Agustín Pérez Martín (Miguel Hernández University, Spain)

 Francisco Xavier Valverde Alulema (Central del Ecuador University, Ecuador)